menandmice/micetro_docs/guides/user-manual/external_auth.rst

 To configure a user to use AD user authentication, do the following:

-1. From the menu, select Tools, User management.
+1. From the menu, select :guilabel:`Tools --> User management`.

 2. Select the applicable user from the list.
 If the desired user is not shown, the user must be added to the application.
 Refer to :ref:`users`.

-3. When the Properties dialog box display, move to the Authentication field, click the drop-down list, and select the applicable authentication method.
+3. When the *Properties* dialog box display, move to the **Authentication** field, click the drop-down list, and select the applicable authentication method.
 (If Men&Mice Central is not running on a Windows machine, only the Men&Mice Suite authentication method displays.)

-4. Click OK.
+4. Click :guilabel:`OK`.

   .. note::
-    When the AD authentication method is selected, the Password field is disabled, since the password is not stored in the Men&Mice Suite.
+    When the AD authentication method is selected, the **Password** field is disabled, since the password is not stored in the Men&Mice Suite.

 Active Directory Single Sign-on
 -------------------------------